vincentbernat/dashkiosk/docs/configuration.rst

      Enable Chromecast support.
 Disabled by default.

   ``chromecast.receiver``
      The URL to the receiver.
 This is used to tell Chromecast devices where to find the receiver.
-The default value is unlikely to work.
+This option is mandatory as there is no reliable way to guess it.
 You should put the URL to access Dashkiosk and ends it with ``/receiver``.
 For example, put something like
      ``http://dashkiosk.example.com/receiver``.
 This needs to be a
      fully qualified URL (including the protocol part ``http://`` or